L1 Visa to Green Card

-Generally, an United States organization may be able to qualify as a multinational employer for L1 visa purposes if it meets two criteria:
+Generally, a United States organization may be able to qualify as a multinational employer for L1 visa purposes if it meets two criteria:

 Requirements for L1 Employees

 Whether the L1 visa applicant for an intracompany transfer is an executive, manager, or professional with specialized knowledge, they will need to meet several qualifications.
-To become eligible for an L1A or L1B visa, the petitioner should have worked continuously for a company with multinational offices for at least one of the past three years in a role that qualifies them as an L1 executive, manager, or professional with specialized knowledge.
+To become eligible for an L1A or L1B visa, the L1 employee candidate should have worked continuously for a multinational company for at least one of the past three years in a role that qualifies them as an L1 executive, manager, or professional with specialized knowledge.

 3. Benefits of Obtaining an L1 Visa